 A key derivation function iterates a pseudorandom function n times and concatenates the outputs until L bits of keying material are generated, where $n = \lfloor L/h \rfloor$ .
-For counter mode, n shall not be larger than $2^{r}$ -1, where $r \leq 32$ is the binary length of the counter.
+For counter mode, n shall not be larger than $2^r$ -1, where $r \le 32$ is the binary length of the counter.
 For feedback mode and double-pipeline iteration mode, n is limited to $2^{32}$ -1 in this section based on the fact that $L = (2^{32}-1) h$ bits keying material is far more than enough for most applications.
 Notice that in these two modes, even though the counter is used as an input, it does not affect this limit.
 However, for each KDF or an application which uses a KDF, a smaller limit can be applied to the number of iterations.

 For each of the iterations of the PRF, the key derivation key $K_I$ is used as the key, and the input data consists of an iteration variable and a string of fixed input data.
 Depending on the mode of iteration, the iteration variable could be a counter, the output of the PRF from the previous iteration, a combination of both, or an output from the first pipeline iteration in the case of double-pipeline iteration mode.
 In the following key derivation functions, the fixed input data is a concatenation of a Label, a separation indicator 0x00, the Context, and $[L]2$ .
-One or more of these fixed input data fields may be omitted unless required for certain purposes as discussed in Section 7.5 and Section 7.6.